-Remember that mental health problems may present in different ways in people from different cultures, for example with physical rather than emotional, behavioural or cognitive symptoms.
+Mental health problems may present in different ways in people from different cultures, for example with physical rather than emotional, behavioural or cognitive symptoms.
 Familiarise yourself with both the cultural background and individual situation of the patient.

 Although most migrants will not suffer from mental health problems, some may be at increased risk as a result of their experiences prior to, during, or after migration to the UK.
-Issues such as ‘home sickness’, anxiety or sleep disorders may arise for anyone who is separated from family and friends, or integrating into a new community due cultural differences and language barriers.
+Issues such as ‘homesickness’, anxiety or sleep disorders may arise for anyone who is separated from family and friends, or integrating into a new community due cultural differences and language barriers.
 Other stressors include concerns about immigration status, financial difficulties, access to services, and discrimination.

-The effects of stress can be buffered by basic services, safety, and social support.
-Principles of psychological first aid (PFA) may be helpful.
-Rates of disorders related to extreme stress are higher in refugees than in people who are not forcibly displaced.
+Rates of disorders related to extreme stress are higher in people who are forcibly displaced.
 In cases where past experience of traumatic events are not the only source of psychological distress, most emotional suffering is directly related to current stresses and worries and uncertainty about the future.
-Being a refugee or a migrant alone does not make individuals significantly more vulnerable for mental disorders, however migrants or refugees can be exposed to various stress factors that influence their mental wellbeing.
+While being a migrant alone does not make individuals significantly more vulnerable for mental disorders, migrants can be exposed to various stress factors that influence their mental wellbeing.

 Post-traumatic stress disorder

 Some migrants may be affected by post-traumatic stress disorder (PTSD), which develops following a stressful event or situation of an exceptionally threatening or catastrophic nature.
 This is likely to cause pervasive distress in almost anyone.
 Rates of PTSD are higher in survivors of human trafficking and refugees than in migrants who are not forcibly displaced.
 In a study of survivors of human trafficking, 78% of women and 40% of men screened positive for anxiety, depression or PTSD.